 - 1. What does the Registration dossier say about the hazard profile vs. criteria in the REACH Regulation or the selection criteria of the screening system put in place at ECHA or even upcoming concerns in society? - 2.
 Is the picture of hazards complete? - 1.
 Do we have all relevant endpoints covered?
 Is the quality of the assessments satisfactory or are there still some endpoints under scrutiny?
 What is being done about it such as substance evaluation by a regulator or a testing proposal by Industry? - 2.
 What is the possible impact of remaining uncertainties? - 3.
 Do we have an unambiguous picture of hazards to be checked along the supply chain or will the analysis (also) cover a potential issue due to societal trends? - 4.
-Is there a need or is it relevant to consider the presence of/exposure to/hazardousness of the substance in a broader context?
+Is there a need or is it relevant to consider the substance in a broader context in terms of presence/occurrence, -of/exposure, -to/hazardousness-of the substance in a broader context?
 A more holistic view considering natural background, direct and indirect anthropologic input may help put the risks into perspective and identify the most adequate risk management option